flatrocks/cookbook-restartwatch/README.md

-# restart_watch
+# cookbook-restartwatch

+__Note:__ This cookbook was previously available as "restart-watch".
+My apologies for any inconvenience with the change.

-The restart_watch Chef cookbook includes a default recipe to add a logwatch service that will indicate if a system reboot is required as the result of an update installed by unattended-upgrade.
+The restartwatch Chef cookbook includes a default recipe to add a logwatch service that will indicate if a system reboot is required as the result of an update installed by unattended-upgrade.